1. The name of the association shall be “Guernsey International Business Association” (the “Association”).

 16.2. (in the case of an ordinary Council Member) if he is removed from office by means of a notice to the Association from the Member Association which he represents;

-16.3. (in the case of the Chairman or Deputy Chairman) if he is removed from office by a resolution approved by not less than three quarters of the ordinary Council Members present a meeting of the Council; or
+16.3. (in the case of the Chair or Deputy Chair) if he is removed from office by a resolution approved by not less than three quarters of the ordinary Council Members present a meeting of the Council; or

 16.4. if by notice in writing to the Secretary he resigns his office.